BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing: Discussion

+Naturally, there is some overlap between BART and other reconstruction frameworks, such as the Gadgetron \cite{Hansen_Magn.Reson.Med._2013} and also with vendor pipelines.
+Nevertheless, BART is not meant to replace such other frameworks, but to provide a set of versatile tools that can be used to solve specific problems in a variety of scenarios.
+In fact, it is very common to only use specific BART tools as part of other projects and this is facilitated by BART's open and modular design.
+So far, this was exploited mostly for offline reconstruction.
+By providing a low-latency path for continuous data exchange, BART can now also be integrated into real-time processing pipelines.

 To demonstrate the flexibility of the new streaming framework, we showed examples that extend from simple NUFFT-based reconstruction which can be used even on desktop systems to advanced iterative reconstruction that achieves image quality and makes use of GPU acceleration.
-The advantages of dynamic coil compression and gradient delay correction in interactive real-time where shown, demonstrating how advanced functionality can be implemented in a modular pipeline.
+The advantages of dynamic coil compression was shown, demonstrating how advanced functionality can be implemented in a modular pipeline.
 We provide a versatile reconstruction script for real-time as part of the BART toolbox that includes all the functionality described in this work.
 New BART functionality such as removal of phase pole artefacts \cite{Blumenthal__2025} were also already integrated and shown to be beneficial in preliminary experiments.

-Further advantages of the streaming capabilities in BART remain to be explored - this includes computational aspects such as the reduction of maximal memory usage in high-dimensional reconstruction, the use of cloud computing by streaming into the cloud, or distributing the reconstruction pipeline over different systems.
-In the past, BART has been already integrated with the Gadgetron reconstruction framework \cite{Hansen_Magn.Reson.Med._2013,Diakite__2018,Veldmann_Magn.Reson.Med_2022}.
-It already provides tools to read and write the ISMRM Raw Data (ISMRMRD) format \cite{Inati_Magn.Reson.Med_2016} and work is ongoing also integrate the ISMRMRD/MRD streaming protocol into BART.
+We furthermore measured the latency of our interactive RT-MRI setup for a full reconstruction pipeline.
+Here, we found that the part of the latency corresponding to the BART pipeline is only a small fraction of the overall end-to-end latency.
+Processing time in BART, including network transfer, is below \qty{30}{ms}, which is acceptable even for demanding application such as cardiac interventional MRI.
+End-to-End latency is considerably higher with \qty{200}{ms}, which is in part explained by the response of the median filter used in post processing, and the duration of the data acquisition itself.
+As shown previously \cite{Frahm_TOMIJ_2014} the temporal regularization does not add substantial latency.
+Another source of end-to-end latency is image processing in the vendor software, which includes \eg distortion correction and displaying of the images.

+For integration with the MRI scanner, we used a custom, vendor-specific software for data import/export.
+However, we also already performed initial experiments using scanner integration based on MRD streams, using the BART \texttt{ismrmrd} tool to interface at the start/end of the reconstruction pipeline.
+With vendors increasingly providing open interfaces, this should simplify the integration of BART into custom pipelines.